kelscahill/cahillscreative/wp-content/plugins/woocommerce-sendinblue-newsletter-subscription/readme.txt

 4. You can access your settings by clicking on “Settings” at the top right of the screen.

 == Changelog ==
+=
+= 4.0.51 =
+* Security Update: Patched a potential vulnerability in the plugin code that could allow attackers to execute code in administrator contexts
+* Improved plugin security through enhanced input sanitization and output escaping.
+* Included support for a banner on the plugin page to inform users about future account and security notices.

+= 4.0.50 =
+* Plugin improvements related to callback url

+= 4.0.49 =
+* Plugin improvements related to anonymous tracking

+= 4.0.48 =
+* Plugin improvements related to Automation Tracking Events

 = 4.0.47 =
 * Included price with tax for individual products in the payloads of cart_updated and order_completed events